TomJDove/TomJDove/index.markdown

 More precisely, my research interests lie in algebraic topology, in particular twisted K-theory and topological T-duality.
 My thesis work is about the equivariant versions of these concepts.

-I will be returning to Melbourne in late November and will be seeking opportunities outside of academia.
+I return to Melbourne in late November and will be seeking opportunities outside of academia.

 ## Papers